erik/sketches/projects/strava-gear-tagger/README.md

 e.g.

-- Use my trainer for all virual rides
+- Use my trainer for all virtual rides
 - Use hiking boots by default for all hikes
 - Use running shoes for all runs